Man admits to killing 7-year-old fed to pigs

 KANSAS CITY, Kan.
 (AP) - A Kansas man pleaded guilty Friday in the killing of his 7-year-old son whose remains were found near the family's pigs more than a month after he died.

-Michael Jones, 46, admitted Friday to one count of first-degree murder in the death of Adrian Jones, whose remains were found in November 2015 after authorities responded to a domestic disturbance and learned that he was missing.
+Michael Jones, 46, admitted Friday to one count of first-degree murder in the death of Adrian Jones, whose remains were found in November 2015 after authorities responded to a domestic disturbance and learned that he was missing, The Kansas City Star reports.

 Court documents said Adrian died sometime in September or October 2015, but his death was not reported to authorities.